-To verify the changed passwords, log in and out using each of the user names.
+To verify the changed passwords, log in and out of the server using each of the user names.

-cellmonitoruser is set up with privileges that enable you to view Exadata Cell objects only.
+cellmonitoruser is set up with privileges that enable you to only view Oracle Exadata Storage Server objects.
 You must be logged in as the

 celladminuser to perform administrative tasks.